JDecunha/MicroTrackGenerator/README.md

 ```
 ./build/MicroTrackGenerator -out [path here] -mac [macro file path here] -seed [random seed here]
 ```
-Each of the above input parameters in the run script are mandatory and the software will through an exception if any of them are not specified.
+Each of the above input parameters in the run script are mandatory and the software will throw an exception if any of them are not specified.
 A full listing of the input parameters is given below.
 ### Input Parameters
 **Command Line**